Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Flooring Considerations

-Bathroom flooring must handle moisture, frequent cleaning, and foot traffic.
-The best options include porcelain or ceramic tile (the gold standard for bathroom floors), luxury vinyl plank or tile (waterproof, comfortable underfoot, and increasingly realistic), and natural stone (beautiful but requires sealing and can be slippery when wet).
+Bathroom flooring must handle moisture, frequent cleaning, and foot traffic, and bathroom floor selections are one of the main flooring options affecting both style and remodel expenses.
+The best options include porcelain or ceramic tile (the gold standard for bathroom floors), luxury vinyl plank or tile (waterproof, comfortable underfoot, and increasingly realistic), and natural stone (beautiful but requires sealing and can be slippery when wet); ceramic is usually a more budget-friendly choice than natural stone if you want an updated bathroom without overspending.
 Avoid laminate flooring and hardwood in bathrooms, as both are susceptible to water damage despite marketing claims to the contrary.

 Lighting and Ventilation